 Latest update on Covid-19 deaths and confirmed cases in Ireland

-As of midnight Friday 29 May the HPSC has been notified of 59 confirmed cases of Covid-19 .
-There is now a total of 24,929 confirmed cases of Covid-19 in Ireland.
+As of midnight Saturday, 30 May the HPSC has been notified of 66 confirmed cases of COVID-19.
+There is now a total of 24,990 confirmed cases of COVID-19 in Ireland.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.